 You won’t have to scramble to get everything in order and meet deadlines.
 Ending a marriage comes with a wide array of things to deal with.
 You have to collect or prepare:

 In many cases, you’ll want to hire a divorce attorney, which is a process unto itself.
 You may want to save money to cover the fees or enlist a financial expert to advise you.

 All of this requires organization.
 If you file for divorce first, you have the opportunity to arrange everything beforehand.

-You won’t have to rush and feel like you have to play catch up.
 Depending on the circumstances, you may even prevent your spouse from hiding assets, emptying accounts, or other shady business.
 Hopefully, that’s not the case, but it does happen.

 In general, this move gives you a chance to prepare.
 But even if you’re getting ready and your spouse files first, the work you’ve already done remains useful.
 You would have had to do the same things eventually, so the work isn’t a waste.